LanLi2017/yw-idcc-17/README.md

-# dataone-ahm-2016-poster
+# yw-idcc-17
-Runnable examples of YW provenance queries highlighted in poster for DataONE AHM 2016.
+Examples of YW provenance queries highlighted in IDCC paper and demo

 # Introduction